 Often, a missing Reference is caused by changes made to the version of Access installed on your PC.
-Upgrading from Access 2007 to Access 2013, 2016 or 2019 may mean that one or more files that Access needs for your database are the wrong versions, left over from the database’s Access 2007 origin.
+Upgrading from Access 2007 to Access 2013, 2016, 2019 or Microsoft 365 may mean that one or more files that Access needs for your database are the wrong versions, left over from the database’s Access 2007 origin.
 For most such occurences, picking from down the list will fix things.

 Completing the Conversion

-The final stage in a conversion is to open the database in Access 2013, 2016 or 2019, and click Compact and Repair Database:
+The final stage in a conversion is to open the database in Access 2013, 2016, 2019 or Microsoft 365, and click Compact and Repair Database: